ThatYoung/ThatYoung.github.io/README.md

-Javascript based browser application with [p5.js](https://p5js.org) and [ml5js](https://ml5js.org) to detect the sitting postures through eyes and nose.
+Javascript based web application with [p5.js](https://p5js.org) and [ml5js](https://ml5js.org) to detect the sitting postures through eyes and nose.

 Front Webcam is required for inputs.